 If you’re looking for an island worthy of a week’s stay, some – like Brač – are expansive enough to have their own airports.
 If you’re after daytrips and excursions, most can be reached by ferry from the mainland.
 Some of the tinier islands are determinedly deserted, meaning that overnight stays are banned – but you can still take boat trips to these Adriatic gems.
-Here’s our pick of the best islands in Croatia.
+There’s plenty of island hopping to be done, here’s our pick of the best in Croatia.

 RECOMMENDED: 40 great things to do in Croatia.

 You’ve probably already heard of Hvar.
 If you’re a yacht-owner, you’ve probably spent a few summers bobbing around on its sun-soaked shores.
 But despite its reputation as the swankiest of Croatian destinations, Hvar is much more than just a magnet for the reasonably famous and unreasonably rich – err from the money-soaked town centre and into the more modest coastal towns of Stari Grad and Jelsa, and you’ll find history, heritage and culture.
 There’s plenty of room here, on one of Croatia’s largest islands, for luxury-loving semi-celebrities and family holiday-makers alike, and with 2724 hours of sun a year, there are plenty of rays to share out, too.